Running SpiffWorkflow Locally with Docker

 docker-compose up -d

-Please note that it may take a few minutes to download and install the docker images.
+Please note that it may take a few minutes to download and install the Docker images.
 Nothing permanent is happening here.
 You can delete these images at any time using the Docker Desktop application.
 It’s also worth noting that subsequent starts are much faster.

 Macs: Please note that you may need to use curl rather than wget